 The Elandsfontein work also involves isotopic analysis of materials from Elandsfontein (including fossil teeth) with the goal of building detailed isotopic records of mid-Pleistocene environmental and climatic change for the Western Cape.

-This work was the focus of Sophie Lehmann’s dissertation work – Sophie is just finishing her PhD (at JHU) on the sedimentological and tooth enamel isotopic records at Elandsfontein.
+Sophie Lehmann’s dissertation work (JHU, PhD 2016) focused on the sedimentological and tooth enamel isotopic records at Elandsfontein.
 See recent papers led by Sophie Lehmann, David Patterson and David Braun with results from our recent work at Elandsfontein.
-This work is funded by the National Science Foundation.
+This work was funded by the National Science Foundation.

 Gona, Afar Region, Ethiopia

 Gona is best known for archaeological sites that contain the oldest evidence for stone tools in the world, however there is also a rich hominid fossil record that spans the late Miocene through the Pleistocene.
 In addition to paleoanthropological, archaeological, and paleontological resources, Gona contains an excellent sedimentary archive of >6 million years of environmental change in an active rift basin.